Why is the UA System replacing these systems?

 What is the exact go-live date?

 The exact go-live date will be determined after payroll cycles are confirmed.
-Go-live for Cohort 1 is July 2020.
+Go-live for Cohort 1 was July 7, 2021.

 My institution is in Cohort 2, so why do we need to be engaged now?

-Yes, the design process beings with the overall common design that should accommodate 80% of the HR, finance, and procurement processes for institutions in both cohorts.
+The design process begins with the overall common design that should accommodate 80% of the HR, finance, and procurement processes for institutions in both cohorts.
 There will be a local review activity where institutions will carefully look at the new design and evaluate how they will apply the processes to their departments and units.

 My institution is in Cohort 2, but can we switch to Cohort 1?